camunda/camunda-docs-manual/content/reference/rest/external-task/get.md

 ---

-Retrieves a single external task corresponding to the `ExternalTask` interface in the engine.
+Retrieves an external task by id, corresponding to the `ExternalTask` interface in the engine.

 # Method